BeeWarloc/vim-fuse/README.md

 * Uses xml syntax, and indent rules for .ux files
 * Add syntastic support for .ux files, by ignoring ux: namespace errors
 * Syntastic support for .uno files
-  - NOTE: Depends on `uno lint` command, which is not yet available in a released version of uno
+  - NOTE: Depends on `uno lint` command, which is available in Fuse 0.27+

 Yeah, it's not much.
 But it will hopefully become more interesting later..